R-o-y/bbsaga/README.md

 ### Problem 8: Testing

 > #### ------ Black-box testing ------
-> #### test menu scene: (for the following descriptiion, tapping a button means tapping its image, tapping the label will not trigger the event currently)
+> #### test menu scene: (for the following description, tapping a button means tapping its image, tapping the label will not trigger the event currently)
 > - *test Play button*
 >     - expected: after tapping the Play button, the game should switch to grid-selection-scene (the scene to select a level to play)
 > - *test Design button*
 >     - expected: after tapping the Design button, the game should switch to the level-design-scene
 > - *test Setting button*
 >     - expected: after tapping the Setting button,
 >   if the setting panel is hidden before tapping, then it will be displayed
 >   if the setting panel is displayed before tapping, then it will be hidden
 > - *test background-music-toggle-button in Setting panel*
 >     - expected: tap the toggle button will toggle whether to play the background music,
 >   when toggle off the background music, it will pause at that time point.
 When the background music is toggled on, it will continue from the time point it paused at last time.
 > - *test background music*
 >     - expected: there should be background music played if the toggle button is in "on" state. the background music shoot loop infinitely.
 > #### test bubble grid designer scene:
+> - *test designer main view*
+>     - test changing mode by tapping bubble buttons or erase button
+>         - expected: tapping an highlighted button will switch to cycle mode, tapping an un-highlighted button will switch the the selected mode
+>     - test highlighting mode buttons by tapping it
+>         - expected: tapping an button will toggle the highlight state
+>     - test highlighting Save/Load button by tapping it
+>         - expected: tapping Save/Load button will toggle highlighting state of the one tapped, if the other one is also highlighted, un-highlight it
+>   - test displaying storage panel
+>       - expected: if one of the Save/Load button is highlighted, storage panel should be displayed
+>   - test cleaning all cells by tapping reset button
+>       - expected: after tapping the reset button
+> - *test bubble grid*
+>     - test tapping gesture in filling/erasing/cycling mode
+>         - expected:
+>             in filling mode: fill the cell with the bubble of the selected type
+>             in erasing mode: the cell becomes empty
+>             in cycling mode: if the cell is empty before tapping, then it should remain empty; if not empty, should cycle through in the order the same as the one shown in the palette
+>     - test filling cells after choosing a color with pan gesture in filling mode
+>         - expected: the cells panning over will be filled with the bubble of the selected color
+>     - test erasing cells by long pressing in any mode
+>         - expected: the cell that is long pressed becomes empty
+> - test storage panel
+>     - test creating new empty plist file to be saved into.
+>         - expected: the new level will be created and the grid inside it will be initialized to be an empty grid
+>         **Special cases**:
+>             - there should be no file created if the name given is empty
+>             - if a duplicate name is given, the new empty one will overwrite the existing one
+>             - the name only contains space, the empty file will still be created because it is a valid name
+>     - test deleting a level
+>         - expected: the file will be deleted from the storage and it will be removed from the storage panel
+>     - test saving the current bubble grid into a level
+>         - no matter whether the grid is empty, partially empty of full, it will be saved into the selected level when the level is selected by tapping
+>     - test loading a bubble grid in the storage panel:
+>         - expected: the loaded one will be displayed in the design grid and the original one in the grid will be discarded
 > #### test level selector scene:
 > - *test displaying the correct grids*
 >   - expected: both the preloaded levels as well as the levels designed by players should be displayed.
 These levels are displayed in a table with 2 columns.